mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 * A web-based application must be used so that the application can be run from any operating system.
 * The application must be able to be run from the two different sized devices specified by the client (An iPad and a projector).
 * The application contains a "fog of war", only displaying sections of the map that the user can currently see.
-* The seperate device from the player view should contain functionality only the dungeon-master can use.
+* The separate device from the player view should contain functionality only the dungeon-master can use.
 * The application should contain a scale or grid to determine size of characters and scenery.
-* Size of tiles should be large enough to fit physical pieces ontop.
+* Size of tiles should be large enough to fit physical pieces on top.

 The application as the result of this project should contain no obscurities that could offend any of the users whilst using the application.
 The application must avoid any risks of usage that could arise from specific context of use.